 The hooly blisful martir for to seke

 This is another example of iambic pentameter.
-Here each foot is called iamb which contains two syllables, wherein the first syllable is unaccented and the second is accented.
+Here, each foot is called an “iamb,” and contains two syllables, wherein the first syllable is unaccented and the second is accented.
 Through this unstressed/stressed pattern, emphasis has been added to the words.

 as yet but knock, breathe, shine and seek to mend.

 That I may rise and stand o’erthrow me and bend